LFL-Lab/SQuADDS/docs/source/index.rst

 Citation
 --------

-If you use SQuADDS in your research, please support its continued development and maintenance.
-Use of scqubits in research publications is appropriately acknowledged by citing:
+Hi there!
+If you use SQuADDS in your research, please support its continued development and maintenance by citing our work.
+Thank you!

 .. code-block:: latex